About the film

 Credits

-Writer | Director | Producer | Narration
+Writer | Director | Producer | Narrator

 Animator | Illustrator

 Mutai Emmanuel lives in Nairobi, Kenya and began his career in animation in 2016.
-Whether it’s sparking emotions through animation, elevating characters with seamless rigging, or reflecting a brand’s essence through design, his versatility and his passion for project management gives him a creative edge He has experience as a Toon Boom Rigging Artist with major studios, and a history of collaboration with talented artists and business owners all over the world who are interested in creating impactful and engaging projects.
+Whether it’s sparking emotions through animation, elevating characters with seamless rigging, or reflecting a brand’s essence through design, his versatility and his passion for project management gives him a creative edge.
+He has experience as a Toon Boom Rigging Artist with major studios, and a history of collaboration with talented artists and business owners all over the world, who are interested in creating impactful and engaging projects.
 Learn more about the animator at mutzzcreative.com.

 Additional Credited Animators include: Stanley Munyiri and Ian Ngaruiya Mburu

-Music Production
+Music Producer

 Malcolm Lee is a producer, engineer, DJ, MC, social activist and teaching artist in San Jose, California.
-He’s been a board operator and sound engineer for 90.5 KSJS, YG Studios and Silicon Valley Debug where he worked as an audio journalist for documentaries and news shorts. malcolm-lee.tumblr.com/bio
+He’s been a board operator and sound engineer for 90.5 KSJS, YG Studios and Silicon Valley Debug, where he worked as an audio journalist for documentaries and news shorts. malcolm-lee.tumblr.com/bio

-Additional Sound Engineering provided by Tim Abbott.
+Additional Credited Sound Engineering provided by Tim Abbott.

 Who’s on the front line?